Saturday, January 22, 2011

 Organisationally the first Mortar Regiment was in the process of dissolution.
 Certain governmental changes had brought about army changes and the starts of some people were in the ascendancy.
 It is too complicated to describe what went on behind the scenes, even if I knew the whole truth, which I’m not sure I did.
 Suffice to say we bade farewell to Ben and Joe, the former to become the Commanding Officer of a brigade consisting largely of Foreign and Anglo-Saxon volunteers.
 Apparently, a mean trick had been played on Joe.
 He was offered an artillery regiment but, as often happens in Israel, other people were offered regiments too.
 In the end there were simply not enough regiments to be allocated so Joe was given an armoured car regiment instead.
 There were talks of our joining the new brigade but Joe had a little tiff with Ben, and Mike was apparently annoyed with them both.
 So Mike was asked to form his own unit and we all offered to accompany him.

 Meanwhile a few of us had appeared before Ben and had been recommended for an officer’s course.
 The course was a queer affair.
 All kinds of people participated, some who had been artillery officers before and some who had not.
 And those who knew something taught the others.
 Mike was the chief instructor and he really knew his work.
 He was conscientious and thorough and I personally learnt a great deal from him.
-Len, a South African, also had a good knowledge of artillery work and acted as an instructor.
+Len [Kapel], a South African, also had a good knowledge of artillery work and acted as an instructor.
 The course was only of several days duration since we received what we had long been awaiting - guns, and more or less new ones.
 In the past there had been countless rumours that guns would be arriving from the queerest of places.
 None eventuated.
 But this time the news seemed genuine.
 We heard that they were heavy ones too.
 They turned out to be heavy in weight but not heavy in calibre.

 We were pledged to secrecy for the guns were classified as secret weapons, which in Israel meant nothing sensationally new but simply implied that the Jews had not yet used such weapons.
 And that did not mean much.